synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **viewportChanged**: `EventEmitter`\<[`ViewportChangedEvent`](/docs/api/types/viewportchangedevent/)\>

-Event emitted when viewport changes (pan/zoom)
+Event emitted when viewport changes.
+This event fires during pan and zoom operations.
+It carries information about the new and old viewport state.

 ## Methods